Equity, Diversity and Inclusion

 Influencing change

 As part of our anti-racism goals that we set in 2020, we committed to ensuring suppliers and contractors align with our EDI values.
 We’ve done this by asking about EDI commitments during the procurement process.
 One example of where we’ve done this is by diversifying our roster of catering clients to ensure what’s on offer for clients better reflects the diversity of London.
-We’ve just announced a new cohort of 14 vendors who we’ll be working with over the next three years.
+In 2023, we announced a new cohort of 14 vendors who we’ll be working with over three years.

 Michaela Greene, Partnerships and Impact Director at the Roundhouse, fed into an industry roundtable with the APPG for Creative Diversity about improving access to the creative industries.